This Northwestern Life

-In partnership with the Office Residential Academic Initiatives, the Kaplan Humanities Institute presents This Northwestern Life, a new initiative that introduces Northwestern undergrads to storytelling as a tool for scholarship, brings together storytellers from around campus, and builds to a final storytelling competition with cash prizes!
+In partnership with the Office of Residential Academic Initiatives, the Kaplan Humanities Institute presents This Northwestern Life, a new initiative that introduces Northwestern undergrads to storytelling as a tool for scholarship, brings together storytellers from around campus, and builds to a final storytelling competition with cash prizes!
 The program will bring established storytellers from around Chicago and Evanston to share, collaborate, and teach, introducing students to the concepts and techniques of live nonfiction storytelling through performances, workshops, panels, and other events.
 This Northwestern Life will culminate in a campus-wide storytelling competition in early May 2019, with the winners performing at at a live arts event.
 Details are below!

 Campus-wide Storytelling Competition

 Submit your original writing!